azalecki/Zalecki-Thesis-2023/docs/report/analysis_plan.md

 ### Abstract

-Rising inequality and increased privatization of space in urban landscapes is bringing attention to some of the only public spaces left: libraries.
+Rising inequality and increased privatization of space in urban landscapes are bringing attention to some of the only public spaces left: libraries.
 This study analyzes to what extent library service areas differ along lines of inequality like race, class, etc. This study will delineate library catchment areas in Chicago, IL and compare them with socio-economic data at the tract and block level.
 This analysis is the first part of a two pronged methods that aims to answer the question of to what extent the catchment areas are distinct.

 ### Study Metadata